radeonxray/Test-Testability/README.md

 ## Results

+Program was created using Intellij, with the following plugings being installed: Findbugs and Checkstyle

 **Note** I did a lot of refactoring prior to doing the Jacoco, Checkstyle and Findbugs, which might have deluted the results.

 You can find the results of the [Findbugs-plugin here](https://github.com/radeonxray/Test-Testability/tree/master/findbugs)